Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_delete.md

-# driveItem: delete item
+# Delete an Item

-Deletes a driveItem by using its ID or path.
+Deletes an Item by using its ID or path.
 Note that deleting items using this method will move the items to the Recycle Bin, instead of permanently deleting them.

+For more info about deleting items in OneDrive, see [Delete an Item in OneDrive](https://dev.onedrive.com/items/delete.htm).

 ### Prerequisites
 The following **scopes** are required to execute this API:

+  * onedrive.readwrite

 ### HTTP request

 ## HTTP request